 In 2019, drivers logged an average of 15,361,300 miles on roads and highways in the city of San Diego every day.
 And, according to the California Office of Traffic Safety, there were no fewer than 5,578 traffic accidents resulting in injury or death within the city limits that year.

 While accidents like these can happen anywhere, there are certain roads and intersections that tend to be more dangerous than others.
+When you get injured after a car accident, is always a good idea to seek help from a car accident lawyer in San Diego, CA, to help you recover compensation for your damages.

 Here’s a breakdown of the most dangerous places to drive in San Diego – where accidents tend to happen more often than other parts of the city.